-In Progress Grade
+In-Progress Grade ("IP")

 In the case of Thesis/Capstone, Practicum, and Student Teaching courses for which research or site hours are not completed by the end of the semester of registration, an IP for "In Progress" is assigned.
 Research must be completed within 12 months of the stated end date of the course.
-Failure to complete research or site hours within the 12-month time frame will result in a NP (Not Pass) grade for the course, and the course must be repeated at full tuition.
-For programs where a Thesis/Capstone or Practicum Extension course exists, the "IP" will stay in place and the student will register for extension units (Pass/No pass credit) as needed until complete, at which time the IP will be converted to the appropriate letter grade.
+Failure to complete research or site hours within the 12-month time frame will result in a NP (Non-Pass) for the course, which must be repeated at full tuition.
+For programs where a Thesis/Capstone or Practicum Extension course exists, the "IP" will stay in place and the student will register for extension units (Pass/No pass credit) as needed until complete, at which time the IP will be changed to the appropriate letter grade.